 A 2019 report by Gartner stated that “culture and data literacy are the top two roadblocks for data and analytics leaders”.

-At a recent event, five German companies described their journey towards becoming data-driven enterprises and the techniques they are using to tackle the challenges along the way.
+At KNIME Data Talks, five German companies described their journey towards becoming data-driven enterprises and the techniques they are using to tackle the challenges along the way.

 There are quite some hurdles to overcome.
 Data analytics can prove too complex and too difficult to manage when capacities are limited.
 In medium sized companies, for instance, data scientists are few and far between and often work alone.
 Data analytics processes frequently prove to be difficult for other departments - Development /Ops/Product Management - to understand and integrate into their own work.
 So how can these issues be solved?